 This endpoint computes CO2e emissions (i.e CO2 equivalent emissions) for a given shipment.
 Shipment API allows you to define multiple route legs with multiple containers.
-The response contains CO2e per route leg as well as total CO2e of the shipment.
+The response contains CO2e per route leg as well as per order and total CO2e of the shipment.

-Shipment request is a nested json on the root level it consist of required properties - type, containers, legs and optional properties - metadata and details.
+Shipment request is a nested json on the root level it consist of required properties - orders, legs and optional properties - metadata and details.

 Field legs is a list of routes that are part of the shipment.
 Maximum number of legs is 10.